Ritwiktr/Ritwiktr/README.md

 ## 🚀 About Me

 I'm a passionate Flutter developer and a final-year B.Tech student at VIT Vellore.
 I love working on cutting-edge frontend development with a strong interest in AI/ML.
-Currently, I'm the Chief Design Officer (CDO) at [TranquilAI](https://tranquilai.in/).
+Currently, I'm the Chief Technology Officer (CTO) at [TranquilAI](https://tranquilai.in/).

 ## 🔧 Technologies & Tools